 Smoking leads to autoimmune diseases, such as rheumatoid arthritis and Crohn's disease, where the body attacks itself instead of viruses and other outside threats.
 The immune system also guards against cancers, so when it's not working optimally, people are more prone to develop cancer.

 Smoking is bad for your organs—and that includes the brain.
-Smokers suffer from dementia or Alzheimer’s at twice the rate of nonsmokers, according to this study.
+Smokers suffer from dementia or Alzheimer's at twice the rate of nonsmokers, according to The National Center for Biotechnology Information.

 The Health Benefits of Quitting